NBA Trade Rumors: Sixers’ Jahlil Okafor or Nerlens Noel On Trading Block?

 In spite of Brown’s reluctance to play Jahlil, he did recently tell ESPN that the young center “is a professional scorer.
 He’s 21 years old and his defense is getting better, his rebounding is getting better, his positioning and awareness defensively is getting better.”

-Everything, it seems, for Jahlil Okafur, is getting better.
+Everything, it seems, for Jahlil Okafor, is getting better.

-Perhaps a change in scenery would be better as well.
+Perhaps a change of scenery would be better as well.

-NBA trade rumors surrounding Okafur, according to a recent story by the Inquisitr, have the Minnesota Timberwolves and Los Angeles Lakers as his most-likely landing spots.
+NBA trade rumors surrounding Okafor, according to a recent article by the Inquisitr, have the Minnesota Timberwolves and Los Angeles Lakers as his most likely landing spots.

-In particular, rumors centered around the Sixers’ perceived interest in the Wolves’ talented 26-year-old point guard Ricky Rubio make many think that, when the Sixers actually do pull the trigger, that Minnesota will in some way be involved.
+In particular, rumors centered around the Sixers’ perceived interest in the Wolves’ talented 26-year-old point guard Ricky Rubio make many think that when the Sixers actually do pull the trigger, Minnesota will be involved in some way.

 According to Yahoo Sports, a league official said that the Timberwolves are “actively shopping Rubio in trade proposals.”